Is a key part of your job role to create and analyse reports?

-Please see the screen shot below showing… Nominal Ledger- Utilities- Ledger Set Up- Report Categories
+Please see the screenshot below shows… Nominal Ledger- Utilities- Ledger Set Up- Report Categories

 Here you can enter in the details mentioned above as well as the ‘Category Type’ which is a selection of- Asset, Liability or Undefined (these can be modified at a later date if need be)

 Alternatively, you can save yourself some time and simply import your report codes.
 You may even have another company in Sage 200 with the report categories set up, which you can easily export and import to your new company!

 In order to import report categories, go to Nominal Ledger > Utilities > Import > Import Report Categories

 You will then need to browse the .csv file you have entered all the information in.
 That bit may confuse you a little but let me explain.